CJN-Team/pet-project-middleware/README.md

 builder.Services.AddGlobalMiddleware();
 ```

-then add the following code to the IApplicationBuilder to use the middlweware:
+then add the following code to the IApplicationBuilder to use the middleware:

 ```csharp
 app.UseGlobalMiddleware();